sergio11/streamlit_llm_langchain_applications/README.md

 This repository features several Proof of Concept (POC) applications that leverage open-source LLM (Large Language Model) models.
 These models are powered by **Groq** for cloud inference and orchestrated using the **LangChain** framework.
 Our applications are designed with **Streamlit** to provide interactive and engaging user interfaces.

+I would like to extend my heartfelt gratitude to the incredible team at **AI acelera** and **Julio Colomer** for their outstanding bootcamp on Generative AI available on [Udemy](https://www.udemy.com/course/bootcamp-ia-generativa-y-aplicaciones-llm/).
+The comprehensive and insightful materials provided during the bootcamp have been instrumental in the development of this project.

+The knowledge and guidance from the AI acelera bootcamp have empowered us to explore the vast potential of generative AI, particularly in the areas of content creation, multi-agent collaboration, and the application of advanced LLM models.

 ## ⚠️ Disclaimer

 **Streamlit LLM** is an **experimental and educational project** created to explore and demonstrate the capabilities of **open-source Large Language Models (LLMs)** using **Groq cloud inference**, **LangChain orchestration**, and **Streamlit-based UI development**.